-I cooked the perfect chicken curry in my Milo by Kana then layered it with fried onions and rice.
-Popped the Milo in the oven for baking.
+I cooked the Chicken Curry in Milo by Kana then layered it with fried onions and rice and popped the Milo in the oven for baking.
 And, viola, the phenomenally delicious Chicken Biryani was ready in no time.
 I wish you could smell the aroma of my Biryani when I opened the lid.

-Traditionally Biryani is cooked with locking the steam method.
+Traditionally Biryani is cooked with steam locking method.
 Chicken curry gets cooked in a heavy bottom pan then gets layered with partially cooked rice.
-Locking the steam in the pot and cooking the aldente rice to perfection by locked steam in the pot gives the Chicken Biryani the aroma and flavors it is famous for all over South Asia.
-Since the majority of the pot lids aren't heavy enough to keep the steam locked in the pot, we South Asians use dough or aluminum foil to seal the steam locked in the pot.
-However, cooking in a Dutch oven with the heavy lid that comes with it cuts my work in half.
+Locking the steam in the pot and cooking the rice to perfection by locked steam in the pot.
+Steaming gives the Chicken Biryani the aroma and flavors it is famous for all over South Asia.
+Since the majority of the pot lids aren't heavy enough to keep the steam locked in the pot, we South Asians use dough or aluminum foil to seal the steam in the pot.
+However, cooking in a Dutch oven with the heavy lid that comes with it cuts the work in half.

-If you don't want to go through the entire process of cooking the rice separately and looking for a quicker way to make one-pot Biryani then you can do so by adding soaked rice on top of the chicken curry.
-Add 2 cups rice to 4 cups water ratio for one-pot cooking on a stovetop.
-The whole spices can be added to the onions before adding chicken to it.
+If you don't want to go through the entire process of cooking the rice separately, try one-pot Biryani by simply adding soaked rice on top of the chicken curry.
+Add 2 cups Rice to 4 cups Water ratio for one-pot cooking on a stovetop.
+The whole spices can be added to the onions before adding Chicken to it.
 Cover the lid and cook on low medium for 20 minutes without uncovering.
 Uncover and check if rice is cooked completely.
 If it isn't then cover and cook for an additional 5 minutes.

 Easy Chicken Biryani